Ontario home sales post record March

 Newly Listed Units

-New listings on the MLS® Systems of real estate boards in Ontario numbered 22,090 units in February 2017, a decrease of 11.3% from a year earlier.
+New listings on the MLS® Systems of real estate boards in Ontario numbered 35,539 units in March 2017, an increase of 4.9% from a year earlier.

 Average House Price

 The provincial average price for homes sold in March 2017 was a record $672,584 rising 29.5% from a year earlier.